 Validation Services for Biopharmaceuticals and ATMPs

-Quality Control (QC) of Biopharmaceuticals
+Quality Control of Biopharmaceuticals

 Chemically synthesized drugs can be characterized with precision and accuracy by widely accepted chemical and physical analytical methods.
-Differences between a reference listed drug and a generic drug can be easily determined.

 Biopharmaceuticals, however, are complex macromolecules derived from recombinant DNA technology.
 Regarding the manufacture of biopharmaceuticals, the control of their quality, safety and efficacy in terms of “batch to batch” consistency is more complex and sophisticated.